kintohub/kintohub-docs/docs/plans-and-billing/upgrading.md

 ![Pro plan showing customizations](/docs/assets/plans-and-billing/upgraded-plan.png)

-The Pro plan comes with an increased base amount of 2048MB memory, and allows you to set a _Budget Setting_ for scaling when you have extra memory and storage needs.
+The Pro plan comes with an increased base amount of 2048 MB memory, and allows you to set a _Budget Setting_ for scaling when you have extra memory and storage needs.
 Refer to the [Billing](billing.md) documentation for more guidance.